franciskershaw/festiviews/README.md

 This current version of the site is very much version one, and I would like to build on top of what has already been started in the future with some of the following features:

-* I would really like to develop the festival hubs further so that they are even more tailored to the specific festival in question, including unique fonts, colour scheme and embedded YouTube videos of the previous iteration of the event to set them apart from the others.
+* I would really like to develop the festival hubs further so that they are even more tailored to the specific festival in question, including unique fonts, colour scheme and embedded YouTube videos of the previous iteration of the event to set them apart from the other hubs on the site.

 * A future, more advanced version of the site would likely do away with the reviews aspect and have a user powered forum take its place.
 I envisage this as being a place to have discussions about the specific fesivals in question, buy or sell surplus tickets, and ask any questions of the users that are not answered anywhere else on the page.